A great marriage isn’t something that just happens; it’s something that must be created. Fawn Weaver

 The following is a list of what satisfied married couples tend to do:

-• Express love verbally, sexually and materially;
+• Express love verbally, sexually, and materially;

 • Participate in mutual self-disclosure – they share their “inner lives;”